FeeFighters/samurai-client-python/README.md

 ## Installation

-This library currently isn't a proper Python module, so you will have to get the source.
-The main directory serves as a module.
-It also serves as a Django app, if you're interested in that.
+This library currently isn't a proper Python package, so you will have to get the source.
+The main directory serves as a module, though you should rename it to something like python_samurai_client, since dashes aren't valid for module names.
+The directory also works as a Django application, if you would like to use it for that.

-You should rename the directory to something like samurai_client_python so you can import it.

 ## Core